isabella232/advertising-cloud.en/help/index.md

   + [Adobe Advertising Cloud Support for the California Consumer Privacy Act: Consumer Data Access and Delete Support](misc/ad-cloud-ccpa-access-delete.md)
   + [Adobe Advertising Cloud Support for the California Consumer Privacy Act: Consumer Opt-out Support](misc/ad-cloud-ccpa-opt-out-of-sale.md)

-Other help for Advertising Cloud is available in the product.
+All other help for Advertising Cloud is available within the products.